 Workboot wearers tend to love to plan ahead.
 Their approach to life is analytical and there is always a strategy at the ready.
 This makes you always prepared for any challenge that might come your way.

-Of course, someone who wears flip-flops is going to be chilled out and relaxed.
+Of course, someone who wears flip-flops or sandals is going to be chilled out and relaxed.
 They like to do what makes them happy, no matter what others may think.
 They are easy-going and unconventional.

 Sneaker buff wearers, like the shoe, get one with everyone.
 No matter what age, or what sex - they have time for a chat and will definitely find something in common.
 Sometimes they are an old soul, sometimes young, with many friendships scattered everywhere.